jlmelville/sneer/docs/exported-data.md

   See the [Reporting](reporting.html) section for more on this.
 * `norm_cost` - the normalized version of `cost`.
 Again, see the [Reporting](reporting.html) section for more.
+* `iter` - the iteration number at which the embedding stopped.

 ## `ret`